 Photo 11&12 – now feed the BB in from the right hand (drive) side, making sure that the plug goes in first and passes through the hole in the bottom of the BB housing.
 I put the sensor facing upwards but this is probably not critical.
 Push the BB in until the splines on the sleeve and the left cup engage – this will stop the sleeve rotating and damaging the wire when you tighten the right side cup anti-clockwise

 Photo 13& 14 – slide the new grommet back over the plug and up the wire, then push into the hole (I found a light smear of silicone grease made this a lot easier)

 Photo 15&16 – reconnect the plug and push back inside the frame.
 I used a cable tie to hold the wire to the thicker wire that comes out from the same place.

 Photo 17 – the BB installed.
-Refit cranks, pedals and chain and it’s good to go.
+Before refitting the cranks, push the dust seals into the outer recess of the cups, then refit cranks, pedals and chain and it’s good to go.

 Looking at the construction of this, you could (in theory) refurbish it with new bearings (3903 2RS) even though officially it is not advised.
 You would need to be VERY careful not to damage the ring magnet on the inner spindle though, so probably best not attempted.
 Probably.
 Then again I might give it a go, I have done the same thing on other sealed BB’s with success 🙂 – these 3903 bearings seem to be horrendously expensive in UK though!